Often times in the manufacturing industry, companies end up “settling” for a weak brand.

 A weak brand is one that fails to adequately distinguish or differentiate

 itself from competing brands in meaningful ways.
 Weak brands = weak sales.
 And that’s a problem.

 While the process of developing or rehabilitating a brand is rather straightforward, roadblocks can pop up along the way that companies will need to overcome to succeed.

-- The presence of a dysfunctional culture at the top.
-Unfortunately, this is somewhat common and often times the most difficult or even impossible roadblock to overcome.
-If you have a crappy culture of petty politics, conflicts of values, and poor leadership at the top, what kind of culture do you think the rest of the organization has?
-Culture is the social construct of an organization, and if that social construct is dysfunctional, the integrity of your your brand is at risk.
-Sometimes the only remedy is a new president or CEO who will come in and clean house.
+Fourth – the presence of a dysfunctional culture within your leadership team.
+Unfortunately, this is somewhat common and often times one of the most difficult roadblocks to overcome.
+If you have a crummy culture of petty politics, conflicts of values, or poor leadership anywhere on your management team, you have unhappy employees.
+Unhappy employees are disengaged employees.
+That’s a problem for your other employees and your customers.
+Culture is the social construct of an organization, and if that social construct is at all dysfunctional, the integrity of your company brand and employer brand is at risk.

 So there you have it.
 If you overcome these roadblocks, you’ll be much more successful at building a brand that will help you grow your business.

 Of course, if you would like assistance building or rehabilitating your brand, contact us.